fridde/makey_piano/README.md

 ## Configuration
 If you want to change the soundfiles, simply copy some of your own mp3-files into the folder ```mp3``` and rename them into ```up```,```down``` etc.
-Don't forget to reload the page after the refiguration.
+Don't forget to reload the page after the reconfiguration.